Iowa City & Davenport Felony Drug Crimes Attorney

-Serving Cedar Rapids, Davenport & all of Eastern Iowa
+Serving Cedar Rapids, Quad City, Scott County & All of Eastern Iowa

-Felony drug offenses carry serious and sometimes mandatory penalties, depending on the circumstances.
-If you have been charged with a felony drug offense, do not delay in seeking out experienced counsel.
-Attorneys J. Dean Keegan, Eric D. Tindal and Andrea D. Jaeger provide thorough and aggressive drug crime defense for clients throughout eastern Iowa.
-As an experienced trial attorney, he understands how to build a strong defense to protect your rights and future.
+Felony drug charges carry severe and sometimes mandatory penalties.
+If you have criminal charges with a felony drug crime, do not delay seeking experienced counsel.
+Attorneys J. Dean Keegan, Eric D. Tindal, and Andrea D. Jaeger provide thorough and aggressive drug crime defense for clients throughout eastern Iowa.
+As an experienced trial attorney, he understands how to build a solid defense to protect your rights and future.

 Unlike for misdemeanor drug offenses, such as marijuana possession, the sentencing guidelines for felony drug crimes in Iowa carry lengthy jail terms and significant fines.
 Federal convictions for drug crimes carry lengthy prison sentences and have harsh mandatory minimum penalties.

 We defend those accused of felony offenses in both State and Federal Courts such as:

 - Possession with intent to deliver large quantities of controlled substances

 - Cultivation of controlled substances like marijuana